 However, with the quick pace and nature of an Agile project, change management must be adapted in order to successfully reduce resistance during the implementation of each iterative sprint.

-Have any questions?
-Get in touch and see how we can help.
+We also offer the workshop privately for organisations.
+Interested?
+Get in touch and discover how we can help.